MicrosoftDocs/office-developer-client-docs/docs/project/developing-a-project-online-application-using-the-client-side-object-model.md

 ## See also

-For documentation and samples related to Project Online and application development using CSOM, see the [Project Development Portal](https://developer.microsoft.com/en-us/project).
+For documentation and samples related to Project Online and application development using CSOM, see the [Project development Portal](https://developer.microsoft.com/project) on the Office Dev Center.